 Debts that are already paid yet inaccurately recorded

-The information in your credit report about your financial history comes from banks, credit card companies and building societies you have borrowed money from in the past or currently owe to.
+Your credit report will contain information about your financial history.
+This comes from banks, credit card companies and building societies you have borrowed money from in the past or currently owe to.
 There will also be information from publicly available sources, from your mobile phone provider and others.
-Your report is likely to have to following information:
+Your report is likely to have the following information:

-If you have ever moved away while owing money
+- If you have ever moved away whilst owing money

-It is when a lender obtains your credit record to review how you handle your finances.
+When a lender obtains your credit record, they will review how you handle your finances.
 Each credit check is recorded on your credit report, whether you get accepted or rejected.

 Every credit application you’ve made will be apparent to the next lender or creditor you apply.
 They can view if you’ve been rejected or approved before.

-Lastly, if you make numerous applications over a short time, it could mean to lenders that you are desperate for loan or credit, which unfortunately may decrease the likelihood they will lend to you.
+Lastly, making numerous applications over a short time, it could appear to lenders that you are desperate for a loan or credit, which unfortunately may decrease the likelihood they will lend to you.